nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 To streamline the API, the old `Localized` and `Overlay` components have been merged into a single, more powerful `<Localized>` component.
 This single component is now the primary way to render translations in your markup and unlocks several powerful new capabilities.

-**Breaking Change: `<Localized>` children Snippet Behavior**
+**Breaking Change: New `<Localized>` children Snippet API**

-In previous versions, the `children` snippet received the translated text and attributes as slot props.
-In version 2.0, to simplify the API and provide a more robust composition model, the `children` snippet no longer receives any arguments.
-Its sole purpose is now to provide override content for the component, which is ideal for cases like accessible icon buttons.
+The arguments passed to the `<Localized>` component's `children` snippet have been updated.
+This change was necessary to support new features in version 2, such as the improved SSR implementation and Svelte component injection.

+Here are the differences from version 1:

+- The `attrs` argument (a record of attributes) has been renamed to `attributes`.
+- The `text` argument (a string) has been replaced by `translatedContent` (a renderable snippet).

+This new structure allows you to place the translated content exactly where you need it within your custom markup.
+For more details, see the **[Custom Rendering]({base}/docs/advanced-features#custom-rendering)** section in our advanced features guide.

-**New Feature: Wrapper Element with localizable Attributes**
+**New Feature: Wrapper Element with localizable attributes**

 The new `<Localized>` component now always renders a wrapper element, which you can customize using the `tag` prop (e.g., as a `<span>` or `<button>`).
 The primary purpose of this wrapper is to provide a home for attributes defined directly in your Fluent messages.
-By default, a list of safe attributes (including `title` and `aria-label`) are automatically applied, while any other attributes not on this default list must be explicitly allowed through tag options.
+By default, a list of safe attributes (including `title` and `aria-label`) are automatically applied, while any other attributes not on this default list must be explicitly allowed through the `allowAttributes` prop.

 For example, here is how you would create a localized message, showing both a simple and an advanced pattern.